Survey uncovers global NGO technology and social media usage

 A new report has been published detailing how NGOs across the globe are using web, email and mobile technology, how they manage data and security and make the most of online fundraising tools and social media.

 The report details the key findings from a survey of 5,352 NGO respondents from 164 countries across Africa, Asia, Australia & Oceania, Europe, North America and South America.
-Response from UK organisations were sourced by Tech Trust.
+Response from UK organisations were sourced by Charity Digital.

 Insight on the online and mobile communication tools NGOs around the world use to promote general awareness, communicate with core audiences and raise funds from donors are included, as well as an analysis of those online tools and comparisons of regional usage.
 New findings this year also uncover how NGOs implement data management and security software.